jack-indaboks/TILT/README.md

 ## For Identity Maintainers

-1. Fork or clone this repository and rename it for your team identity (for example `Jarvis`).
+1. Click **Use this template** on GitHub to create a new repository from this `team` branch.
-2. Replace `{ILname}` across filenames and file contents, then tailor every document to fit your team.
+2. Replace `{ILname}` with your own team assistant name across all filenames and file contents, then tailor every document to fit your team.
 Each heading or field is only a prompt, so reshape or delete anything that doesn’t serve you, and decide which identity files belong in this Team Identity Layer.
 3. Keep all identity files directed at the AI and remove unused placeholders.
 Use this README for any human-facing notes.
 4. Provide either an Allowed list or a Disallowed list in `03_SOURCES_{ILname}.md`; omit the unused section to avoid conflicts.
 5. Slots 20–99 are available for additional identity files.
 For compatibility, avoid adding or renaming files in the 00–19 range.